FranckyC/franckcornu.github.io/content/english/post/copilot-studio-and-metata.md

 > Note that I've been able to reproduce the same exact behavior with different type of content so it means you could reproduce it on your own tenant as well.

 The experience of building a copilot with Copilot Studio is quite straightforward.
 I was able to select the SharePoint sites containing all the information to retrieve.
 I started with a very basic behavior with only one topic configured using the generative answer action and setting multiple SharePoint sites as knowledge sources (without using Copilot general knowledge).
-For the initial prompt, I started with this simple prompt (the Copilot must be configured to use Gen AI for conversations):
+For the initial prompt, I started with this simple prompt:

-{{< image src="images/post/copilot-studio-metadata/copilot_parameters.png" caption="" alt="alter-text" position="center" class="img-fluid" title="Copilot settings"  webp="false" >}}

 ```
 You are a personal assistant for company employees.